EfraimManurung/simple-vlc/README.md

 The system consists of three main nodes:

 1. **Transmitter**
-   Encodes digital data into a binary optical signal by modulating LED intensity.
+   Encodes digital data into a binary optical signal by modulating laser intensity.

 2. **Repeater (optional)**
    Receives the optical signal, decodes it, and retransmits it to extend communication distance or improve reliability.